Find out more about LiDAR

 LiDAR survey has been revolutionary to our understanding of past human activity due to landscape-wide scale and holistic nature of the data captured.
 There have been many examples of LiDAR for archaeology over the last two decades but this project is the first time that the unique archaeological landscape of Cranborne Chase has been surveyed at such a high resolution.

 However the wealth of information in the LiDAR models needs to be captured and interpreted to be of real use to anyone wanting to understand the landscape and this is where our amazing volunteer citizen scientists step in.
 The Chase and Chalke project have created a LiDAR portal and learning materials to help anyone access this incredible resource.
 In return, you can contribute to the creation of a lasting legacy of archaeological information by mapping potential sites on the portal and joining our field surveyors to assess them on the ground.
 The information gathered for this project will allow us to better manage and protect this special historic landscape for future generations to enjoy and explore.
+The first wave of mapping has now been completed but through 2024 and 2025 we will be undertaking several more detailed projects using the LiDAR portal so there is still time to join in!

 Why is it